savva-k/testing-spring-boot-applications-demystified-workshop/slides/lab-1.md

 Notes:

-- Raise hands if you enjoy writing tests -> I do and hope I can change that for some of you today -->
+- Raise hands if you enjoy writing tests -> I do and hope I can change that for some of you today
+- Why do we Test Code?
+- Why is testing an afterthought?
+- How to make testing more joyful?

+-->

 ![bg left](assets/generated/starting.jpg)